Wild Ecosystem Deep Dive15 min read

 4. Caller confirms by re-invoking with the nonce.

-5. Server validates the nonce and executes the mutation, or rejects if nonce is expired, already used, or mismatched.
+5. Server validates the nonce and executes the mutation, or rejects if the nonce is expired, already used, or mismatched.

 class NonceManager